Defining and outfitting your users

 - Apple iPad (any model with minimum 16GB Wi-Fi w/Cellular option).

-- Samsung Galaxy Tab (any model with minimum 16GB Wi-Fi w/Cellular option).
+- Samsung Galaxy Tab (any model with a minimum 16GB Wi-Fi w/Cellular option).